 The feud between Doha and the Riyadh-led countries grew after Qatar refused their demands to shutter Doha-based broadcaster Al-Jazeera, close a Turkish military base in the emirate and to downgrade diplomatic ties with Iran.
 The Qatari government said Riyadh’s demands were aimed at pressuring the country to abandon its national decision-making and sovereignty.

-While the recent "football diplomacy" has signaled a thaw, it prompted a mixed response from Qataris, with many welcoming the move but calling for an immediate end to the blockade.
+While the recent “football diplomacy” has signalled a thaw, it prompted a mixed response from Qataris, with many welcoming the move but calling for an immediate end to the blockade.